Three Creative Writing Alumni Trek Fresh Paths

 Three Grace College young alumni, Anna Nelson, Kat Yocum, and Dave Holden, are proof that there are many paths you can take after college — from graduate school, to agency work, journalism, freelance writing, and more.

-To learn more about the jobs and opportunities that come with a creative writing degree, read the bios of these shining young professionals.
+To learn more about the jobs and opportunities that come with a degree in creative writing, read the bios of these shining young professionals.
 (You’ll find that they have accomplished a lot in a relatively short amount of time!)
 And, if you want to pursue creative writing as a career, they have some great advice for you!

 Graduation Year: 2017